Like Mother, Like Daughter, One Tough Cookie! Want One in the Courtroom?

 Reading Time: 6 minutes

-My daughter is physically and emotionally strong, independent, and One Tough Cookie!
-Off the top of my head, here’s a few memories of my daughter and her “toughness” over the years.
+Arin is independent.
+She is physically and mentally strong, and she is One Tough Cookie.
+Here’s a few memories of her “toughness” over the years.

 One Tough Cookie!

-Before she was born, let alone named, her birth cord was wrapped around her neck while she was being delivered.
-As I was pushing down as one is to do during natural child birth, the doctor told me to STOP!
+During delivery, before she was even named, as I was pushing down as one is to do during natural child birth, the doctor told me to STOP!
+What???
+Stop???

 Pin on blouse mtrl

-Later in her babyhood, heck, I cut her toenails too short and they bled.
-I felt horrible, and this was my 3rd child, but she didn’t cry.
+Later in her babyhood, I cut her toenail too short and it bled.
+I felt horrible, but she didn’t cry.

 With New Nordic Emojis, Give Your Texts That Finnishing Touch ...

-Moving on into her middle school years, from what I was told by said daughter, she went snow shoeing on recess.
-Somehow her tongue landed on a metal pole, got stuck and she had to pull away from the pole.
-Yep, her tongue ripped and yep it bled and yep it hurt like he double toothpicks.
+Moving on into her middle school years, from what I was told by said daughter, on recess she went snow shoeing.
+Her tongue, somehow, landed on a metal pole, and stuck.
+She had to pull away.
+Yep, her tongue ripped and bled and hurt like double toothpicks.
+This one, Randy was called upon and took her to the ER and then for ice cream?!?

-She said this was a dare; the sticking her tongue out purposely onto a cold pole in the middle of winter.
-But in reality, I believe she fell into the pole because she wasn’t very good at snow shoeing.
-Again, nothing really you can do for this injury but give the tongue time to heal!Image result for tongue pierced cartoonA while later she got her tongue pierced anyway.
-She also pierced her septum and eyebrow, too.
-Don’t forget thee belly button piercing!
-(I actually did that once, but let it grow back because it bothered me when I did a yoga pose or exercised on my stomach).
+Arin said she was dared.
+Really, sticking your tongue out purposely onto a cold pole in the middle of winter?
+I want to believe she fell on to the pole because she wasn’t very good at snow shoeing.
+(I can’t say more as I have no experience in this area.)
+Again, an injury that will take time to heal!Image result for tongue pierced cartoonLater she got her tongue pierced anyway.
+She also pierced her septum and her eyebrow.
+Of course, belly button piercing!
+(I did that once, but let it grow back as I was bothered during a yoga pose or exercising on my stomach what a wimp, huh!).

-And speaking of, both her ears have pretty good sized gauge holes!
-I’m not including the numerous tattoos Arin has received.
-To me, getting a tat seems a little too drawn out painful.
-And they sure are colorful!
+And speaking of, both her ears have pretty good sized gauges!
+I’m not including the numerous tattoos Arin has received and continues to!
+I think getting a tat to be a bit too painfully drawn out (wimp me again?).
+They sure are expressive!
+She’s gonna have to list all her body art!

 Colorful AJ